Diamond Miller: College career

 In her freshman season at Maryland, Miller was a key reserve for Maryland.
 On November 24, 2019, she scored a season-high 17 points in a 107–52 win against Quinnipiac.
 As a freshman, Miller averaged 7.7 points and 3.2 rebounds per game.
 Her team won the Big Ten tournament and were contenders for the NCAA tournament, which was canceled amid the COVID-19 pandemic.
 Miller assumed a leading role alongside Ashley Owusu in her sophomore season.
-On December 3, 2020, she scored a career-high 28 points, shooting 5-of-7 from three-point range, in a 112–78 win over Towson.
+On December 3, 2020, she scored a season-high 28 points, shooting 5-of-7 from three-point range, in a 112–78 win over Towson.
 Miller posted 15 points and six assists in a 104–84 win against Iowa to capture her second Big Ten tournament title.
-She was named tournament MOP.
+She was named tournament Most Outstanding Player.
 As a sophomore, Miller averaged 17.3 points, 5.8 rebounds and 2.9 assists, earning first-team All-Big Ten honors.

 She was limited to begin her junior season due to a lingering knee injury, and missed 10 of her first 12 games.
 On January 6, 2022, Miller scored a season-high 24 points in a 106–78 victory over Penn State.
 She scored 24 points, with nine rebounds, three assists and three steals, in an 89–65 win over Florida Gulf Coast at the second round of the 2022 NCAA tournament.
 As a junior, Miller averaged 13.1 points, 4.1 rebounds and 2.8 assists per game, making the All-Big Ten second team.
 Following the season, she underwent knee surgery and was sidelined for three to six months.
+On November 20, 2022, Miller recorded a career-high 32 points and 10 rebounds in a 73–68 win over Baylor.
+On December 1, she had 31 points, 12 rebounds and five assists, making the game-winning buzzer-beater, in a 74–72 victory over Notre Dame.
+Miller was a unanimous first-team All-Big Ten selection by the league's coaches and media.
+She was named a second-team All-American by the Associated Press and the United States Basketball Writers Association, and made the Women's Basketball Coaches Association Coaches' All-America team.
+As a senior, Miller averaged 19.7 points, 6.6 rebounds, 2.9 assists and 2.1 steals per game, and set the program single-season record with 201 free throws made.
+She declared for the 2023 WNBA draft, where she was considered one of the top prospects.